 The activity can be a walk, run, cycle, wheelchair, swim, or Tai Chi as long as you do it for 1/48th of the day.

 Teleportation, despite relocation to a considerable distance, is considered cheating.

 Stewardship of Earth

 Recently, however, there has been increased concern regarding our displacement of the original aboriginal inhabitants of Earth, as is often the case with more “advanced” conquerors, which is how we like to think of ourselves.

-The indigenous population, a kind of Eukaryota or more specifically Archaeplastida, is known in the vernacular as plants.
+The indigenous population, a kind of Eukaryota or, more specifically, Archaeplastida, is known in the vernacular as plants.
 You cannot have missed the increased coverage in the media on all things “green.”
 Of course, the Irish were the first to capitalize on this theme, but now everyone seems to have jumped on the bandwagon, with everything from green vehicles to green computing.

 “Take A Plant To Lunch…But Don’t Eat It.”

 So, in celebration, let’s respect our plant brethren.
-They’re often at least as intelligent as some people you know: have you ever noticed how a sunflower tracks the movement of the sun?
-Think about it.
-They’re also quiet and, while generally not good conversationalists, are better behaved than many human children.
+They’re often at least as intelligent as many people you know; have you ever noticed how a sunflower tracks the sun’s movement?
+Think about it, Van Gogh did.

-Of course, this is with the exception of fungi, the so-called “trailer trash” of the plant kingdom, which have been disowned for phylogenic reasons, not to mention their being “photosynthetically challenged.”
+Of course, there is the exception of fungi, the so-called “trailer trash” of the plant kingdom.
+They have been disowned for phylogenic reasons, not to mention their being “photosynthetically challenged.”